BulloRosso/reign-over-robots/README.md

 # AgentZ Agora
 ![Diagram](./img/agents-agora.jpg)

 This project is an *experimental hub for agents to interact*.
-In contrast to other frameworks like LangGraph, AutoGen or CrewAI which are focused on dividing a complex initial task into subtasks and having those processed by different agents INSIDE a company Agent Agora connects agents of different companies within a controlled environment.
+In contrast to other frameworks like LangGraph, AutoGen or CrewAI which are focused on dividing a complex initial task into subtasks and having those processed by different agents INSIDE a company AgentZ Agora connects agents of different companies within a controlled environment.

 The idea is that an assistant (e. g. a custom GPT) sends an agent to some well-known Agoras in order to complete a task which involves another party.

 ## Sending an agent
 A agent is not a binary package but a YAML manifest.
 The owner of the agent creates the manifest and encrypts and digitally signs it.

-Example can be found in the agents subfolder of this repository.
+Examples can be found in the agents subfolder of this repository.

 ## Restricted Access (Trust)
 The Agora cannot be entered by any agent.
 A agent manifest YAML is uploaded to the Agora and validated: